mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 CONNECTION\_CLOSE frame with one of the error codes defined in
 {{error-handling}}.

+# Error Handling {#error-handling}

+The following error codes are defined for use when abruptly terminating RoQ streams, aborting reading of RoQ streams, or immediately closing RoQ connections.

+ROQ\_NO\_ERROR (0x00):
+: No error.
+This is used when the connection or stream needs to be closed, but there is no error to signal.

+ROQ\_GENERAL\_ERROR (0x01):
+: An error that does not match a more specific error code occurred.

+ROQ\_INTERNAL\_ERROR (0x02):
+: An internal error has occurred in the RoQ stack.

+ROQ\_PACKET\_ERROR (0x03):
+: Invalid payload format, e.g., length does not match packet, invalid flow id encoding, non-RTP on RTP-flow ID, etc.

+ROQ\_STREAM\_CREATION\_ERROR (0x04):
+: The endpoint detected that its peer created a stream that violates the ROQ protocol, e.g., a bidirectional stream, for sending RTP packets.

+ROQ\_FRAME\_CANCELLED (0x05):
+: A receiving endpoint is using STOP_SENDING on the current stream to request new frames be sent on new streams.
+Similarly, a sender notifies a receiver that retransmissions of a frame were stopped using RESET\_STREAM and new frames will be sent on new streams.

+ROQ\_UNKNOWN\_FLOW\_ID (0x06):
+: An endpoint was unable to handle a flow identifier, e.g., because it was not signaled or because the endpoint does not support multiplexing using arbitrary flow identifiers.

+ROQ\_EXPECTATION\_UNMET (0x07):
+: RoQ out-of-band signaling set expectations for QUIC transport, but the resulting QUIC connection would not meet those expectations.

 # Congestion Control and Rate Adaptation {#congestion-control}

 Like any other application on the Internet, RoQ applications need a mechanism to